sitepoint/vagrant-lxc-base-boxes/README.md

 make xenial
 ```

-Will build a Ubuntu Xenial x86_64 box with aptitude and htop as additional
+Will build a Ubuntu Xenial x86_64 box with aptitude and htop as
-packages pre-installed.
-You can also specify the packages in a file
+additional packages pre-installed.
+You can also specify the packages
-xenial_packages.
+in a file xenial_packages.

+Unwanted packages can also be removed via the REMPACKAGES variable
+should the lxc-download template pull in something undesirable.

 ## Pre built base boxes